workstaffhq/helpcenter/blog/2022-10-24-high-paying-gig-jobs-in-montreal/index.md

 keywords: [gigs, gig jobs, gig work, staffing agencies, staffing, high pay]
 ---

-# Some High Paying Flexibles Jobs in Montreal and Where to Find Them!
+# High Paying Flexibles Jobs in Montreal

 Constantly looking for new talent with varying levels of experience, staffing agencies are a pool of opportunity for anyone looking for more autonomy and a variety of short-term work opportunities.